• Skip to primary navigation

 Vegan bolognese sauce inside a cast iron skillet, sprinkled with fresh parsley.

 Remove bay leaves from the red lentil bolognese.
 Serve chunky, as is.
-OR use an immersion blender to partially puree to create a vegan ragu sauce.
+OR use an immersion blender to partially puree to create more of a vegan ragu sauce.

 white plate with spaghetti squash topped with vegan bolognese